industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ### Remote Download

-To load the a project in rnutime on other Edge Device, you just need to configure its IP adress on the device configuration:
+To load the project in runtime on other Edge Device, you just need to configure its IP adress on the device configuration:

 ![remote2](graphics/remotedown2.PNG)